dayadam/billboard-spotify/README.md

 ## Acknowledgments

 * Thanks to all the open source contributors that helped with the building blocks of this project.
+Thanks to Jacob Lamont for helping create a server for the Billboard API.